 The ‘helicopter parents‘ combine overprotection with excessive control over their children, something not very beneficial, which prevents children from learning to face problems and to be autonomous.

-Experts warn that in recent years a tendency has increased among parents that is to protect their children, avoiding any kind of difficulty or risk, something that not only does not benefit them, but prevents them from developing their personality correctly, and it does not allow them to learn to face problems or to be autonomous or responsible for their actions and decisions.
-The phenomenon has been called ‘helicopter parents’, and it characterizes a type of parents whose way of educating consists of combining overprotection with excessive control and a high demand that leads them to promote competitiveness in children.
+Experts warn that in recent years a tendency has increased among parents to protect their children, avoiding any difficulty or risk, something that not only does not benefit them but prevents them from developing their personality correctly, and it does not allow them to learn to face problems or to be autonomous or responsible for their actions and decisions.
+The phenomenon has been called ‘helicopter parents,’ and it characterizes a type of parents whose way of educating consists of combining overprotection with excessive control and high demand that leads them to promote competitiveness in children.

-The consequence of this excessive concern of parents for the future of their children is that they end up protecting them from life, instead of preparing them to face it since they are very young, they develop dependency,
+The consequence of this excessive concern of parents for the future of their children is that they end up protecting them from life instead of preparing them to face it since they are very young, they develop a dependency,

 What are the best parenting practices?

-This way, experts encourage parents to allow their children to make mistakes, because mistakes are an important source of learning, and children should be able to make mistakes.
-Therefore, it conveys the message that the help that should be given in the case of homework, is not to do it for them to get better grades, but to teach them to organize themselves, to manage their time, solve any specific doubt…, and reduce this support as the child acquires autonomy.
-With that, they should make use of parental control app.
-One great way to monitoring kids remotely is using the parental control app such as FamilyTime that help parents supervise their kids remotely at every time and from anywhere.
+This way, experts encourage parents to allow their children to make mistakes because mistakes are an important source of learning, and children should be able to make mistakes.
+Therefore, it conveys the message that the help that should be given in the case of homework is not to do for them to get better grades but to teach them to organize themselves, manage their time, solve any specific doubt… and reduce this support as the child acquires autonomy.
+With that, they should make use of parental control apps.
+One great way to monitor kids remotely is using a parental control app such as FamilyTime that helps parents supervise their kids remotely at every time and from anywhere.

-Along with these tips, experts advise that parents and children carry out activities separately from time to time, as this helps to take care of the couple, and the children gain independence, which also benefits them.
+Along with these tips, experts advise that parents and children carry out activities separately from time to time.
+This helps to take care of the couple, and the children gain independence, which also benefits them.
 Use these suggestions and simplify parenting!